treeman/jonashietala/drafts/lets_build_a_voron_noise.markdown

 1. Increased microsteps.

-   `microsteps: 128` on z an `microsteps: 256` on xy
+   `microsteps: 128` on xy

-   As long as the MCU can handle it there should be no downsides, and it does help with lowering noise.
+   As long as the MCU can handle it there should be no downsides(?), and it does help with lowering noise.

 1. I tried `interpolate: true`, but I didn't notice any improvements.